-Even if you are not eligible for CFRA leave, if you are disabled by pregnancy, childbirth or a related medical conditions, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
-If you are CFRA-eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA leave for reason of the birth of your child.
-Both leaves contain a guarantee of reinstatement-for pregnancy disability it is to the same position or and for CFRA it is to the same or a comparable position-at the end of the leave, subject to any defense allowed under the law.
+Even if you are not eligible for CFRA or NPLA leave, if you are disabled by pregnancy, childbirth or a related medical condition, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
+If you are CFRA-or NPLA-eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA or NPLA leave for reason of the birth of your child.
+Both leaves contain a guarantee of reinstatement -for pregnancy disability it is to the same position and for CFRA or NPLA it is to the same or a comparable position -at the end of the leave, subject to any defense allowed under the law.